 Barbara began her financial career with a main high street bank as a school leaver.
 Barbara went on to hold finance manager positions in agriculture, independent education and medicine.
-She has qualified as a MAAT and gained an Institute of Business Management certificate in management.
+She qualified as a MAAT and gained an Institute of Business Management certificate in management.
 In 2004 Barbara returned to the “right side of the bridge” to become the Finance Manager for NewLaw Solicitors.
-Now, after eleven years at NewLaw, Barbara has joined the IWA as Finance Manager, working three days each week.
+Barbara joined the IWA as Finance Manager in September 2015, and works three days each week.

 Comment & Analysis Editor

 Dylan is responsible for editing the IWA’s magazine, the welsh agenda; he also assists with the editing of the Click on Wales online platform.